RED

 Share This Lab:

-Video: Red the puppy needs to find his forever home
+Video: Red the puppy

-Red -- 8-week-old male white mix puppy
+Red 5-month-old male white puppy Not yet neutered 40-lbs

 Adopting a young puppy is much like having a newborn baby in the home: very demanding for care and attention, can't be left alone much, cries a lot -- especially at night when you want to sleep.
 Eat, poop/pee, play, sleep... repeat, repeat, repeat.
 Puppy-raising is also filled with joy and fun.
 Young puppies have sharp teeth and tend to go for human toes and arms when available.
 Young puppies quickly grow up and become big rowdy juveniles that need lots of exercise and structure and patience from their humans.